Namrata Mitra, Ph.D.

 Associate Professor of English

-Dr. Mitra currently teaches core courses in writing and literature, and seminars in postcolonial studies and contemporary feminist & queer literature.
-Her research is motivated by questions such as, how do our stories about our past shape what kinds violence are publicly recognizable and unrecognizable?
+Dr. Mitra currently teaches core courses in writing, postcolonial studies, and feminist & queer literature.
+Her research is motivated by questions such as, how do our stories about the past shape the recognizability/ unrecognizability of contemporary violence?
 How are race and caste, in modernity, forged through each other?
 How can we read literature for new possibilities of love and desire?
 She has published articles and book chapters on comparative postcolonial theories, representations of violence in South Asia, and literary pedagogy.

 - “Practicing How We Read What We Read.”
 Dissonant Methods: The Shape and Movement of Teaching.
 Eds.
 Ada Jaarsma and Kit Dobson.
 Edmonton: U of Alberta Press.
 Forthcoming.